cool-RR/git-cascade/README.md

     git cascade foo master

-Merges the branch `foo` into branch `master`, and into every branch that's behind `master` in the cascade order.
+Merges the branch `foo` into branch `master`, and into every branch that's behind `master` (regarding the cascade order, not to confuse with Git's 'ahead'/'behind'-terminology which is referring to tracking branches).
 What does that mean?

 In many projects, there's a progressive order of branches that changes go through.
 For example: